 Research Finance (RF) is here to help you manage your research project funds and budget as seamlessly as possible.
-Working with the Grants Management Office (GMO) we will do this in a number of ways:
+Working with the Research Grants & Contracts (RGC) we will do this in a number of ways:

 - open an account and allocate funds

 Following budget release confirmation (BRC), a budget is created and a project account is opened in the UNSW financial system.
 A notification by email of the NS Financials project code will also be sent.